MicrosoftLearning/AZ-2005-Develop-AI-agents-OpenAI-Semantic-Kernel-SDK/Instructions/Labs/lab-01-create-music-suggestion-agent.md

     `dotnet add package Microsoft.SemanticKernel --version 1.2.0`

-1. To create the kernel, add the following code to your 'Program.cs' file:
+1. To create the kernel, add the following code to your **Program.cs** file:

     ```c#
     using Microsoft.SemanticKernel;